apache/datafusion/dev/release/README.md

 The vote will be open for at least 72 hours.

-[ ] +1 Release this as Apache Arrow DataFusion 5.1.0
+[ ] +1 Release this as Apache DataFusion 5.1.0
 [ ] +0
-[ ] -1 Do not release this as Apache Arrow DataFusion 5.1.0 because...
+[ ] -1 Do not release this as Apache DataFusion 5.1.0 because...

 Here is my vote: